Fabulani/parse-identify/README.md

 # 🔍 ParseIdentify

-`ParserIdentify` is a parser for binary files containing the SATA disk's response for the `ATA IDENTIFY` command.
+`ParseIdentify` is a parser for binary files containing the SATA disk's response for the `ATA IDENTIFY` command.

 Specifically, it'll print the following to the command line: